 That activity sheet, step by step craft, or whatever “plan” that implicitly told your kid(s) what they should be learning and how - became a weird *&$ked up mess.
 If you read that and thought something like, “ you had to have been in my living room this week,” this one’s for you.
-We learn … Continue reading What the hell is going on.
+We learn … Continue reading What is going on?!

 Returning There is something kind and quiet and queer On the carpet.
 Something standing up, supporting, Even the tiniest of bones.
 There is something so sedated Between the carpet and a raised voice, Something so severe and fractal, And wasted.
 A stance so suffocated and substantiated It too is whole.
 There is something so quick … Continue reading A poem called Returning